Hades email service

 - Username: your SRCF username, e.g. spqr2 (not your email address)

-- Password: your SRCF password (not your Raven password)
+- Password: your SRCF password (not your University Account password)

 Mail forwarding